strangerstudios/pmpro-member-directory/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==

+= 0.7 - 2020-04-29 =
+* SECURITY/ENHANCEMENT: Update NPM packages to latest version to resolve vulnerability issues.
+* BUG FIX: Stripping slashes when using an apostrophe in search field.
+* BUG FIX: Fixed notice and display bug when a trailing space was left in the shortcode's "fields" attribute.
+* BUG FIX/ENHANCEMENT: Replicated error_log for field data code in the "table" layout (logging was already in the other layouts).
+* BUG FIX/ENHANCEMENT: Added `word-break` css improvement for cases where a long name or email address was forcing overflow content.
+* BUG FIX/ENHANCEMENT: Fixed case where a user hidden from directory could still have their individual profile accessed through direct URL.
+* ENHANCEMENT: Support for Multiple Memberships Per User to display comma-separated list of levels in directory and profile view.
+* ENHANCEMENT: Support for frontend member profile edit in PMPro v2.3+ to allow members to toggle display in directory.
+* ENHANCEMENT: Filter added for previous and next page navigation on directory (`pmpromd_pagination_url`).

 = .6.1 =
 * BUG FIX: Levels select in block not returning any results.
 * BUG FIX: Custom fields from Register Helper not working when multiple fields are set in the shortcode method.